 Time: Approx. 2½ hours

-Difficulty: Challenging (some steep sections and can be wet underfoot)
+Difficulty: Moderate (some steep sections and can be wet underfoot)

 Parking: Cwm Cynfal Viewpoint Car Park